 How to Tell If Your Snake Has Salmonella

-Even though most reptiles carry salmonella in their gut, it’s almost impossible to tell if your pet has been infected as most of them show no signs of illness or poor health.
+Even though most reptiles carry salmonella in their gut, it’s almost impossible to tell if a snake has been infected with salmonellosis as most show no obvious physical signs of illness.

 Therefore, even if salmonellosis is asymptomatic in your snake, the bacterium can cause unpleasant symptoms in humans when transferred.